Streaming Options From Oscar Contenders To Cult Icons

 Limited tickets are available through Digital Gym Cinema.

 "Dolemite" screens through the weekend in a partnership between Digital Gym Cinema and Film Geeks SD (for which I am one of the volunteer programmers).
+The restoration being screened is courtesy of Xenon Pictures and the American Genre Film Archive.

 The film needs some context.
 It comes at the tail end of the Blaxploitation era, a period of time when Black filmmakers got to make films with Black casts for Black audiences to enjoy.
 "Dolemite" circles the periphery of the movement and had far less money to work with so the results are sometimes amateurish.
 Yet this film has so much heart.